 To identify an EO a precise nomenclature exists that comprises:

 - Its name

-- Its Latin scientific denomination giving its family, type, species, subspecies, variety, hybrid.
+- Its Latin scientific denomination gives its family, type, species, subspecies, variety, hybrid.

 For example in the case of eucalyptus radiata